A Short History of Shontal

 Doug Cowx - Director and Session Facilitator

-Previously with Costain Civil Engineering, Merz and McLellan Consulting Engineers and Ready Mixed Concrete, finished as an Assistant Management Accountant, after 11 years in the Free Advice Sector where i specialised in Debt Advice, I started this company, my main aim being to work on debt prevention through education, using live theatre to reinforce our work in schools and the community.
+Previously with Costain Civil Engineering, Merz and McLellan Consulting Engineers and Ready Mixed Concrete, finished as an Assistant Management Accountant, after 11 years in the Free Advice Sector where i specialised in Debt Advice, I started Shontal, my main aim being to work on debt prevention through education, using live theatre to reinforce our work in schools and the community.

 Cheryl Marie Dixon - Performer